 1. Definitions.
-For the purposes of this DPA, the terminology and definitions as used by the GDPR (as defined herein) shall apply (regardless of the applicability of the GDPR to the provision and receipt of Services under the MSA).
+For the purposes of this DPA, the terminology and definitions as used by the GDPR (as defined herein) shall apply.
 In addition, unless otherwise defined in the MSA, all capitalized terms used in this DPA will have the meanings given to them below:

 “Customer Personal Data” means the personal data that is derived from use of the Services under Customer’s Tealium accounts.

 “Data Exporter” and “Data Importer” have the meanings given them in the Standard Contractual Clauses.

 “Data Protection Laws and Regulations” means all laws and regulations applicable to the processing of personal data under the MSA.